 And you know what?
 All I could think about was what Oz had just said.

 “Remember, what they say: The bigger they are...”

 —The faster they stomp you into nothing.

 I hadn’t really thought about the logistics of the rain ride back to London until I was facing the prospect of sitting with three seventeen year old boys, in a small enclosed space for the following two hours.
-And I did not particularly like
+And I did not particularly like that concept.

 Rose must have seen my alarmed look because she just chuckled.
 “It’s a bit rowdy for the first hour or so,” she warned me, “Then all you have to do it pat their heads as they slowly fall asleep.”

 Sure enough, Rose had very quickly masterminded her way into sitting right beside Scorpius, with Fred on her other side.

 She had also managed to ingeniously coordinate things so that Albus was sitting beside me, and we were left with the entire left side seat to ourselves.

 I LOVE having Rose Weasley as a friend.